-Ask a Self-Advocate: What are my rights and how did I find out about them?
+Ask a Self-Advocate: What are your rights and how did you find out about them?

 This post is part of MAC’s “Ask a Self-Advocate” blog series.
 This series was written by “JOSO*,” MAC’s 2017-2018 Young Adult Leaders Fellow, who is an autistic young man.
 The Young Adult Leaders Fellowship provides an opportunity for young adults aged 18-26 with intellectual disabilities and/or autism to learn the professional skills needed to advocate on behalf of other youth with disabilities.
 “Ask a Self-Advocate” was JOSO’s final project for the Fellowship and will include 13 posts published through the end of the year.

 My suggestions are based on my own experience.
 I realize that what worked for me may not work for everyone else.